 You will need to continue to wear the compression garments for several weeks, but after this time, you will begin to see the benefits of male breast reduction surgery.
 While it can take a few weeks for the swelling to completely dissipate, you will soon be able to appreciate a more masculine-appearing chest.
 The appearance should be long-lasting, as long as you maintain a healthy diet and exercise.
 Any resulting scarring is small and will fade overtime.

-Male Breast Reduction Price
+Average Cost of a Male Breast Reduction

 The price of your male breast reduction surgery will depend on your specific case and if you choose to undergo additional or ancillary procedures.
 However, the price ranges between $6200.00-9500.00; this price includes your pre- and post-operative care, anesthesia fees, facility fees, and your post-operative garment.
 Dr. Bajaj and her staff are eager to speak with you about the benefits of these procedures.
 Contact our office today and schedule a consultation!